mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-final-circuit.md

 ### Setting the Gain

-Crap.
-We never actually looked at _how much_ we need to boost the audio by.
-Way, way back near the top (oh how innocent we were back then - was I even talking to you in the second person yet?
+Way, way back in part 1 (oh how innocent we were back then - was I even talking to you in the second person yet?
 Inconsistently, you say?
 Huh), I measured the voltages coming out of my field recorder's line out at ±0.447V, or 0.894Vpp.
 Otherwise known as "consumer line level".